 Cling less, love more

 But clinging as a psychological state has a feeling of tension in it, and drivenness, insistence, obsession, or compulsion.
-As experiences flow through the mind — seeing, hearing, planning, worrying, etc. — they have what's called a "hedonic tone" of being pleasant, unpleasant, or neutral.
+As experiences flow through the mind—seeing, hearing, planning, and worrying—they have what's called a "hedonic tone" of being pleasant, unpleasant, or neutral.
 It's natural to like what's pleasant and to dislike what's unpleasant: no problem so far.
-But then the mind takes it a step further — usually very quickly — and tries to grab what's pleasant, fight or flee from what's unpleasant, or prod what's neutral to get pleasant: this quality of grabbing, pushing, resisting, or pressing is the hallmark of clinging.
+But then the mind takes it a step further - usually very quickly - and tries to grab what's pleasant, fight or flee from what's unpleasant, or prod what's neutral to get pleasant: this quality of grabbing, pushing, resisting, or pressing is the hallmark of clinging.

 Watch your mind and you'll see it cling to lots of things (remembering that pulling toward and pushing away are each a form of clinging).
 These include objects, viewpoints, routines, pleasures and pain, status, and even the sense of self (as when we take something personally).

 Recognize the costs of clinging.
 It's never relaxed and always has a sense of strain, ranging from subtly unpleasant to intensely uncomfortable.
 It sucks us into chasing problematic goals, like stressing out for success, getting rigid or argumentative with others, being hooked on food or drugs, or seeking rewards in relationships that will never come.
 It clenches and contracts rather than opens.
 And clinging today plants the seeds of clinging tomorrow.